everx-labs/TonNfcClientSwift/README.md

 The list of operations protected by HMAC SHA256:

-- verifyPin, signForDefaultHdPath, sign, verifyPinAndSign, verifyPinAndSignForDefaultHdPath
+- verifyPin, signForDefaultHdPath, sign, verifyPinAndSign, verifyPinAndSignForDefaultHdPath, checkSerialNumberAndSign, checkSerialNumberAndSignForDefaultHdPath, checkSerialNumberAndVerifyPinAndSignForDefaultHdPath,  checkSerialNumberAndVerifyPinAndSign.
 - all functions related to the card's keychain

 ## Request ED25519 signature